Automattic/wp-calypso/test/e2e/docs/style-guide-playwright.md

 ## Selectors

-### Type
+### Engine

-Where possible, prioritize selector types as follows:
+Where possible, use text or CSS selectors:

-`CSS > Text = CSS with Attribute > Xpath`
+`Text > CSS > Text/CSS with Attribute > Xpath`

-Please refer to the [Playwright documentation](https://playwright.dev/docs/selectors/#quick-guide) for more information.
+Please refer to the [Playwright documentation](https://playwright.dev/docs/selectors/#quick-guide) for more information on selector engines.

 **Avoid**: